-construction and the built environment, the construction industry has a key role to play.
+With 40% of total emissions coming from construction and the built environment across the UK, the construction industry has a key role to play.

 This report, Building Skills for Net Zero, demonstrates that this target cannot be met without a rapid and lasting transformation of the construction sector.
-This revolution must include industry-wide investment in skills, far-reaching skills policy reform and an unprecedented recruitment drive.
+This revolution must include industry-wide investment in skills, far-reaching skills policy reform, and an unprecedented recruitment drive.
 The challenge is huge, and one in which every construction employer must play a role.